NGNAMS/Resume-Job-Compatibility-Scoring-Using-GNN-LLM/README.md

 ## 🤝 Contributing

-This is a research project developed for a Master's project.
+This is a research project developed for a Master's course.
 If you'd like to build upon this work:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/improvement`)